Key Takeaways: How to Unblock Websites With a VPN

 You may have noticed by now that you can’t access some websites on the internet.
 Many schools and offices blocklist several sites, and streaming services usually geoblock content.
 Even worse, some governments censor the internet in their countries.
-However, there’s good news: a VPN unblock can get you into almost any website.
+If you’re wondering how to unblock websites, the answer is simple: Use a VPN.

 Short for “virtual private network,” a VPN can change your online location, making it seem to your internet service provider and any websites you visit that you’re elsewhere.
 That way, you can access websites unavailable in your physical location.
 However, not all VPNs are good at changing your location or hiding the fact that you’re using a VPN.